Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/Lessons/Lesson5.md

 ## Learning Objectives (5 Minutes)

 1. Identify and describe the differences between fungible and non-fungible assets stored on a blockchain.
-2. Understand and access a
+2. Discover, research, and discuss distributed app stores.
+3. Prepare Introduce two platforms that support custom dApp deployment.

 ## In Class Activity I (45 Minutes)